cepthomas/example_plugin/README.md

 Something like this:

 From the Command Palette, run `Package Control: Install Package` command.
-In the packages list, find the package name you are interested in and install it.
+In the packages list, find the package friendly-name you are interested in and install it.

 ## Usage

-Add detail to the Overview such as how-to, images, videos, references, caveats, ...
+Add detail such as how-to, images, videos, references, caveats, ...

 ## Commands and Menus